Ted Strickland: Tenure

+Strickland was sworn in as governor on January 8, 2007.
 In June 2007, Ohio lawmakers approved a $52 billion budget for fiscal year 2008–2009.
 In January 2008, facing a revenue shortfall, Strickland ordered a $733 million reduction in state spending, including job cuts and the closure of state mental hospitals.
 Strickland cut another $540 million from the budget in September 2008.
 In December 2008, Strickland announced a $640 million budget gap.
 In 2009, Strickland signed legislation which postponed the last of five scheduled income tax rate reductions from 2009 until 2011.
 The move used $844 million in anticipated tax refunds to fill the gap in the state budget.

-In 2008, he signed the state's renewable portfolio standard, mandating that 25% of the state's electricity be produced by renewables by 2025.
+In 2008, he signed the state's renewable portfolio standard, mandating that 25 percent of the state's electricity be produced by renewables by 2025.
 That same year, Strickland signed an executive order overhauling business regulations.
 In 2010, Strickland supported the renewal of the Third Frontier program in 2010.
 During Strickland's tenure, the state's rainy day fund was reduced from $1 billion to 89 cents in order to balance the state budget.
 Some estimates claim Ohio would have experienced a $7 billion deficit if Strickland had not made such moves and cuts to the Ohio budget.

-Education

 Strickland signed an executive order in 2007 that unified the state's higher education system by creating the University System of Ohio.
 Strickland pushed to cut funding of school vouchers, which critics said would reduce educational choice available to the public.
 He opposed federally subsidized abstinence-only sex education programs.

-Veterans' affairs
+In 2007, Strickland signed legislation exempting military veterans' retirement benefits from state taxation.
+He signed an executive order creating a council to oversee the eventual establishment of the Ohio Department of Veterans Services as a cabinet-level agency.
+In 2008, he signed an executive order creating the Ohio G.I.
+Promise, which charges in-state tuition to all veterans attending the state's public colleges on the G.I. bill.
+In 2008, he vetoed legislation which would have given small cash bonuses to veterans of wars in the Persian Gulf, Iraq and Afghanistan from the state's rainy day fund.
+Strickland signed an executive order requiring insurance companies to offer policyholders the option to add or keep unmarried children on their insurance policies up to age 28.